Line bundles on perfectoid covers: case of good reduction: Introduction

-Via Raynaud uniformisation and Galois descent, we will deduce from this the case of general abeloid varieties: An abeloid variety is a smooth proper rigid group variety, e.g.\ an abelian variety $A$.
-We consider its $p$-adic universal cover $ \wt A:=\varprojlim_{[p]} A$: \begin{Theorem} Let $K$ be any perfectoid field and let $A$ be an abeloid variety over $K$.
-Then

-where $\wh A\subseteq A$ is the topological $p$-torsion subgroup, an open rigid subgroup of $A$ that can be identified with the analytic $p$-divisible subgroup in the sense of Fargues \cite[\S1.6]{Fargues-groupes-analytiques}. \end{Theorem} Via the rigid Albanese varieties of Hansen--Li \cite[\S4]{HansenLi_HodgeSymmetry}, we deduce in great generality that $p$-adically close line bundles on proper rigid spaces become isomorphic on sufficiently large pro-finite covers, i.e.\ the kernel of \eqref{eq:q1} contains an open subgroup for such covers: \begin{Corollary} Let $X$ be any smooth proper rigid space for which $\uP_{X,\et}$ is represented by a rigid group whose identity component is abeloid.
-Then every line bundle on $X$ that is topologically torsion in $\uP_{X,\et}(K)$ is trivialised by a pro-finite cover of $X$. \end{Corollary} We note that this also applies in characteristic $p$, which was not considered in \cite{heuer-diamantine-Picard}.
+Via the rigid Albanese varieties of Hansen--Li \cite[\S4]{HansenLi_HodgeSymmetry}, one can deduce in great generality that $p$-adically close line bundles on proper rigid spaces of good reduction become isomorphic on large pro-finite covers, i.e.\ the kernel of \eqref{eq:q1} contains an open subgroup for such covers.